-- 79) Suppose in the United States, the opportunity cost of producing a motor engine is 4 auto bodies.
-In Canada, the opportunity cost of producing a motor engine is 2 auto bodies. - a.
+79) Suppose in the United States, the opportunity cost of producing an engine is 4 auto bodies.
+In Canada, the opportunity cost of producing an engine is 2 auto bodies.

+- a.
 What is the opportunity cost of producing an auto body for the United States? - b.
 What is the opportunity cost of producing an auto body for Canada? - c.
 Which country has a comparative advantage in the production of auto bodies? - d.
-Which country has a comparative advantage in the production of motor engines?
-Answer: - a.
-For the United States, the opportunity cost of producing an auto body is 1/4 of a motor engine. - b.
-For Canada, the opportunity cost of producing an auto body is 1/2 of a motor engine. - c.
+Which country has a comparative advantage in the production of engines?

+- a.
+For the United States, the opportunity cost of producing an auto body is 1/4 of an engine. - b.
+For Canada, the opportunity cost of producing an auto body is 1/2 of an engine. - c.
 The United States has a comparative advantage in the production of auto bodies. - d.
-Canada has a comparative advantage in the production of motor engines.
+Canada has a comparative advantage in the production of engines.